kjcatherine/My-LWC-Projects/force-app/main/default/lwc/restaurantLandingPage/README.md

 - Implement Login

 ## Lesson learned
-- Learnt new ways to custmize lightning-card
+- Learnt new ways to customize lightning-card